-This report, the first of the series, includes understanding the policies and strategies that govern WQM in South Africa, whilst ensuring that the country meets their international obligations basin management.
+This report, the first of the series, includes understanding the policies and strategies that govern WQM in South Africa, whilst ensuring that the country meet their international obligations for basin management.
 This literature review also aims to highlight innovative ways in which the key identified water quality challenges have been addressed internationally, particularly in the context of challenging landscapes/futures by looking at specific case studies.
-For the case studies, it was crucial to get a combination of different experiences and practices from countries that are comparable to South Africa i.e. have similar GDPs, economic sectors, climate, policies, WQ challenges and socio-economic challenges from both developing and first world countries.
-Thus, the second portion of the report, aims to provide a comprehensive review of water quality management (WQM) in various countries.
+For the case studies, it was crucial to get a combination of different experiences and practices from countries that are comparable to South Africa i.e. have similar Gross Domestic Products (GDP), economic sectors, climate, policies, water quality challenges and socio-economic challenges from both developing and first world countries.
+Thus, the second portion of the report, aims to provide a comprehensive review of WQM in various countries.
 It draws on international best practice guidelines and interventions of numerous countries that have a similar context to South Africa.